Twisted cubics on cubic fourfolds and stability conditions: Introduction

 \textbf{Acknowledgements.} We are very grateful to Arend Bayer, Mart\'i Lahoz, Emanuele Macr\`i and Paolo Stellari for many useful discussions and conversations.

 The first named author is a Leverhulme Early Career Fellow and would like to acknowledge the Leverhulme Trust for the support.
 The second named author would like to acknowledge the National Group of Algebraic and Geometric Structures and their Applications (GNSAGA-INdAM) for financial support.
+The third named author was partially supported by the NSF FRG grant DMS-1664215 (PI: Macr\`i).

 Part of this paper was written when the third author was visiting the Department of Mathematics of University of Edinburgh, when the second and the third author were visiting Institut Henri Poincar\'e and when the first and the second author were visiting the Department of Mathematics of Northeastern University.
-It is a pleasure to thank these institutions for their hospitality.
+It is a pleasure to thank these institutions for their hospitality.\\